BAsh2365/E2E_Databricks_Data_Project_With_Vaccination_Data/README.md

 - Use a sandbox environment for queries, ML (lazyPredict, sci-kit Learn, Imblearn, etc.) before going back into Databricks

-- If I were to expand this project into multiple countries/regions that have COVID data in multiple places/formats, I could make use of tools like Dagster/Apache Airflow to organize and orchestrate the data into databricks with scheduled workflows and conditions.
+- If I were to expand this project into multiple countries/regions that have COVID data in multiple places/formats, I could make use of tools like Dagster/Apache Airflow to organize and orchestrate the data into databricks with scheduled workflows and conditions (layered architecture explanation article here: https://dagster.io/blog/unlocking-the-full-value-of-your-databricks).

 **With that being said, for my first E2E Data project, this was a lot of fun!
 Continuing to learn as I go along :).
 If you have any pointers/feedback, or suggestions, please let me know!**